 For driver assistance and even driverless cars, an HMI created with EB GUIDE will improve driving safety.
 On the one hand, EB GUIDE provides the augmented reality (AR) software toolkit EB GUIDE arware, which uses car’s GPS and sensors to acquire and identify objects in the car’s environment, calling out these objects to the attention of the driver within the field of view on the head-up display (HUD), such the distance between vehicles, auxiliary lane deviation warning, etc. – all in real time; on the other hand, thanks to EB and MyScript’s most recent cooperation, the handwriting function can be integrated into EB GUIDE using MyScript’s outstanding technologies so that customers can then use this high value-added EB GUIDE an HMI that takes into account driving safety and comfort for drivers and passengers alike.

-Frank Uhlig emphasizes: “EB is at the forefront of the most recent Intelligent Cockpit trends.
+Frank Uhlig emphasizes: “Elektrobit is at the forefront of the most recent Intelligent Cockpit trends.
 We are one of the first companies to develop and provide software commercial implementation based on the new adaptive AUTOSAR standard, which can help car makers and automotive suppliers to better develop these advanced features, and we are already providing a broad product portfolio of embedded and connected software for high-performance computing-based vehicle architectures.”